Master of Men (film)

 Master of Men is a 1933 American pre-Code drama film directed by Lambert Hillyer and starring Jack Holt, Fay Wray and Walter Connolly.
 It was produced and distributed by Columbia Pictures.

-Synopsis
+Plot

 An aspirational steel mill worker fights his way up to become a Wall Street financier.
 His wife disapproves of his stock market schemes, and when he loses large amounts of money they go to live in the country.